 - Give it time to cool.
 It’s tempting to skip this step but you need to let your cake cool before removing it from the pan.
 This helps the cake come out without breaking.
 You also need to let it cool further before adding the glaze.
 If the cake is still too warm the glaze won’t set.

 - No matcha?
 You can’t really taste the matcha, but if you are not a fan or don’t have any, you can skip it.
-You will just have a cream colored vanilla glaze instead of a light green matcha glaze.
+You will just have a cream-colored vanilla glaze instead of a light green matcha glaze.

 How to Store & Freeze

-You can store this lemon drizzle cake on the counter, loosely covered, for 3-4 days.
+You can store this lemon bundt cake on the counter, loosely covered, for 3-4 days.
 Sometimes I will instead slice it into individual servings and store those in an airtight container on the counter.

 Since we have a relatively small family and this cake makes 12 servings, I often freeze this lemon bundt cake.
 If you would like to do the same, the first step is to slice the cake up.
 Then wrap each slice in saran wrap and place all the wrapped slices in a freezer-safe container.
 The cake will keep in the freezer for up to 6 months.
-Defrost in the fridge overnight or on the counter for a couple hours when you’re reading to eat a slice.Print
+Defrost in the fridge overnight or on the counter for a couple of hours when you’re ready to eat a slice.Print

 Lemon Bundt Cake with Matcha Glaze